create3000/x_ite/docs/_posts/components/EnvironmentalSensor/TransformSensor.md

 ### SFVec3f [in, out] **size** 0 0 0 <small>[0,∞)</small>

-Size of intersection box, measured from center in meters.
+*size* of intersection box, measured from center in meters.

 ### SFVec3f [in, out] **center** 0 0 0 <small>(-∞,∞)</small>